mesosphere/dcos-docs-site/pages/1.13/security/ent/users-groups/add-external-user/index.md

 - The existing group entries must list their members by using the `member`, `uniquemember`, or `memberuid` attribute.
 - You must follow the steps in [Obtaining the root certificate of your DC/OS CA](/1.13/security/ent/tls-ssl/get-cert/) before issuing the curl commands in this section.

-In this example a group named `johngroup` is imported.
+In this example, a group named `johngroup` is imported.

 1. Log in to the CLI to ensure that you can reference the cluster URL as shown in the following code samples.

-1. Initiate import with this command:
+1. Initiate import using the following command.

     ```bash
     curl -i -X POST --cacert dcos-ca.crt -H "Authorization: token=$(dcos config show core.dcos_acs_token)" --data '{"groupname": "johngroup"}' --header "Content-Type: application/json" $(dcos config show core.dcos_url)/acs/api/v1/ldap/importgroup
     ```

-1. Confirm that `johngroup` is added:
+1. Confirm that `johngroup` is added.

     ```bash
     curl --cacert dcos-ca.crt -H "Authorization: token=$(dcos config show core.dcos_acs_token)" $(dcos config show core.dcos_url)/acs/api/v1/groups/johngroup